A plant and compost

 Organic waste is biodegradable waste of plant or animal origin that can decompose in nature without too much difficulty and be transformed into another type of organic material.

 Did you know that you can create first-class organic fertilizer in your own home?
 You only need a container, a place protected from the sun, and organic waste that is generated daily, such as fruit and vegetable leftovers, coffee grounds, or dried leaves.
-Afterwards, you only have to let the microorganisms get to work, and in a few months, you'll obtain a dark, earthy compost great for fertilizing your home pots.
+Afterwards, you only have to let the microorganisms get to work, and in a few months, you'll obtain a dark, earthy compost great for fertilizing your pots at home.

 For centuries, farmers used these organic remains to maintain the fertility of their fields.
 This practice was based on mimicking nature's processes of decomposition and recycling of organic matter in the soil, where nutrients are released and reabsorbed by plants.